Ugocode/Century-Music/README.md

 # Century-Music
 Music site
-My First practice website for sharing music, its basic and easy to use
+My First practice website for sharing music, its though basic and easy to use. but it was great coding it.